wp-plugins/collapsing-categories/readme.txt

 Make sure you specify category names, not ids.

-= How can I eliminate the line spacing between categories? = Add a line to the collapscat.css file in the .sym class, like so:

-.sym {font-family:monospace;
-      font-size:1.5em;
-      line-height:1.5em;
-      padding-right:5px;}

 = There seems to be a newline between the collapsing/expanding symbol and the category name.
 How do I fix this? =